 Evaluating Twitter as a journalist work tool

-The respondents gave Twitter a generally positive evaluation (See Figure 1).
+In accordance with Weaver and Wilhoit's (2016) study of American journalists, the current study finds that the overall perceptions that Israeli journalists hold with regard to Twitter's influence on them is mainly favorable.
+The respondents gave Twitter a generally positive evaluation (see Figure 1).
 Most of the news people considered Twitter to be “an excellent work tool” (75 percent), so much so that they “can’t see how they would be able to work without it at this point” (54 percent).
 Only a small minority (5 percent) agreed with the statement “Twitter annoys me.”
 Six statements on a Likert scale were used to create a positive-attitude index variable toward Twitter (Cronbach’s alpha = .80).

-Figure 1: Viewpoints regarding Twitter’s uses by journalists
+Figure 1: Journalists’ Viewpoints regarding Twitter use

 Twitter’s presumed influence on the journalistic arena

 Regarding Twitter's presumed influence (See Figure 2), half of the respondents state that the networking site has an important role in determining the media’s agenda (only 7 percent claim that Twitter is irrelevant in determining its agenda).
 Likewise, 51 percent say that the atmosphere on Twitter influences the news people, and 56 percent believe that Twitter is mainly intended for, and directed at, the journalistic community.
-Six statements on a Likert scale were used to create a presumed influence index variable toward Twitter (Cronbach’s alpha = .75).
+Six statements on a Likert scale were used to create a presumed- influence index variable toward Twitter (Cronbach’s alpha = .75).

 Figure 2: Viewpoints regarding Twitter’s role in journalistic work.